davidgoes4wce/myrepo/README.md

 # myrepo
-"This is a lone from RStudio"
-testing my setup
+"This is a lone from RSrtudio" testing my setup